 - Listen to the radio, monitor your cell phone, and watch local news and weather channels.

-- Heed all warnings and notification messages from local public safety officials who will notify you if you should shelter-in-place (stay) or evacuate (leave), when to leave, and what routes to take.
+- Heed all warnings and notification messages from local public safety officials who will notify you if you should shelter-in-place or evacuate, when to leave, and what routes to take.

 - Wear sturdy shoes and layered clothing.

 - Although emergency shelters may be able to provide some basic supplies, it’s a good idea to take your own items, such as a blanket, pillow, air mattress, towel, washcloth, diapers, food, and supplies for infants.

 - If you have a pet, make sure he/she is wearing a collar and has a carrier labeled with your name and the pet’s name.
 Take food, water, and medications.

 - Call your emergency family contact to tell him/her where you are going and when you expect to arrive.